 Student data is obtained to process complaints in relation to neighbourhood noise and antisocial behaviour.
 The identity of students involved with a complaint are required in order for the universities and colleges to resolve neighbourhood issues.
 The University’s Data Protection Officer has authorised the Sustainability Service to access and process student information for this purpose.

 We collect information of students registered at the address involved with a complaint where the Dedicate Noise Service has attended and witnessed a statutory noise issue.
 This includes student’s names and email addresses only.
 We will only use this information to respond to a complaint and to determine the level of service we provide and action to take.

 We will keep personal information contained in complaint files in line with the University’s retention policy.
 This means that information relating to students, complaints and the University’s action in response to those complaints will be retained for six years from closure of a complaint.
 It will be retained in a secure environment and access to it will be restricted to authorised operatives of the Helpline and the Head of Student Cases in the event of disciplinary action.

 Student’s personal details will not be shared with any third parties, including the complainant, unless we are instructed to do so by those students.

-We compile and publish an Annual Report showing information including the number of complaints and types of complaint we receive, but not in a form which identifies anyone.
+We may compile and publish reports showing information including the number of complaints and types of complaint we receive, but not in a form which identifies anyone.